rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/MongodbCollection.md

   - The number of descendant workloads of this object.
 - allOrgs: list of Orgs
   - The organizations to which this hierarchy object belongs.
+- securityMetadata: SecurityMetadata
+  - Security posture metadata.
+- rscNativeObjectPendingSla: CompactSlaDomain
+  - SLA Domain assignment which is pending on the Rubrik Security Cloud native objects.